-Beef goulash is a traditional dish from Central Europe, particularly a symbol of Hungarian cuisine.
-This recipe involves slow-cooking beef with onions, garlic, and a combination of sweet and hot paprika, giving the dish a rich and spicy flavor.
-Beef goulash is perfect for the colder months when you crave a warm and comforting dish.
+Beef goulash is a traditional Central European dish, in particular a symbol of Hungarian cuisine.
+This recipe involves slow-cooking beef with onions, garlic and a combination of sweet and hot paprika, which gives the dish a rich, spicy flavor.
+Beef goulash is perfect for the colder months when you want a warm, comforting dish.

 and cut it into cubes of about 2 cm

-Peel the onions, finely crush the cumin seeds on the cutting board, and heat the oil in a saucepan, frying the garlic and cumin
+Peel the onions, finely crush the cumin seeds on the cutting board, and heat the oil in a saucepan, then sauté the garlic and the cumin in it

-When the garlic is golden, add the onions and let them soften, stirring often
+When the garlic is golden, add the onions and let them soften, stirring them often

-Coat the meat cubes in sweet paprika and add them to the onions as soon as they start to color
+Toss the beef cubes in the sweet paprika and add them to the onions as soon as the onions begin to take color

 Increase the heat and, stirring often, brown the meat, seasoning it with salt and hot paprika

-Lower the heat to the minimum, cover, and continue cooking for about 2 hours until the meat becomes very tender and the onions have turned into a thick, fragrant cream
+Reduce the heat to the lowest setting, cover, and continue cooking for about 2 hours until the meat is very tender and the onions have transformed into a thick, fragrant cream

-Stir occasionally and check that the preparation does not dry out too much, adding hot water when needed
+Stir occasionally and make sure the mixture doesn't dry out, adding hot water as needed

 Serve the goulash piping hot with polenta or boiled potatoes